kyxap1/starred/README.md

 - [aws-lambda-deploy](https://github.com/maxbeatty/aws-lambda-deploy) - An automated, opinionated way to deploy to AWS Lambda
 - [hashi-ui](https://github.com/jippi/hashi-ui) - A modern user interface for @hashicorp Consul & Nomad
 - [viz.js](https://github.com/mdaines/viz.js) - A hack to put Graphviz on the web.
 - [vis](https://github.com/almende/vis) - ⚠️ This project is not maintained anymore!
-Please got to https://github.com/visjs
+Please got se https://github.com/almende/vis/issues/4259
 - [remark](https://github.com/gnab/remark) - A simple, in-browser, markdown-driven slideshow tool.
 - [vscode-terraform-snippets](https://github.com/rixrix/vscode-terraform-snippets) - Advanced Terraform Snippets for Visual Studio Code.
 It has at least 23k downloads from the marketplace.
 - [mermaid](https://github.com/knsv/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown